 In the fourteenth century, the church consisted of a rectangular, five-bay, aisleless nave, without an externally separated chancel.
 At the end of the 14th or the beginning of the 15th century, a slender, four-sided tower with a vaulted porch in the ground floor was erected on the west side of the nave.
+During its construction, the walls of the nave were used in the ground floor, to which three other walls of the tower were added.
 It had small slit openings and was topped with a prominent parapet on corbels and battlement.
 An unusual spiral staircase leading to its upper floors was placed entirely inside the nave.
 In the second half of the fifteenth century, the building was enlarged by a rectangular southern aisle of the same width as the nave.
 It was separated from the older nave by five arcades mounted on octagonal pillars.

 Despite early modern renovations, the church has retained a lot of its medieval, historic substance, and has not been enlarged by any modern annex.
 In its southern aisle, a medieval roof truss, an octagonal baptismal font from the 15th century and most of the original window openings have been preserved.
 The windows in the chancel and the older nave were renew in the 18th and 19th centuries.